 The benefits of this spell are not gained if the target is wearing heavy armor.

 A creature affected by this spell makes another Stamina saving throw at the end of its turn.
 On a successful save, the effect ends for it.
-If the rage continues for more than two rounds, the creature gains one level of exhaustion at the end of the rage.
-A creature cannot benefit from this spell more than once per their own proficiency bonus per every long rest.
+If the rage continues for more than two rounds, the creature gains one level of exhaustion at the end of the rage for 10 minutes for each round spent in rage.
+A creature can benefit from this spell a number of times equal to their proficiency bonus, replenishing on a rest.

 Heightened.
 For each 3 spell levels heightened above 2nd level, the bonus to damage rolls increases by 1 (+3 at 5th, +4 at 8th).

 Big Bad Voodoo [level 6]